lynnfaraday/aresmush.com/tutorials/config/website.md

 You control what appears in the CUSTOM NAV section.

+{% note %}
-{% include note.html content="If you mess up your custom navigation configuration, you can cause your web portal to not load properly.
-When in doubt, [ask for help](/feedback.html)." %}
+If you mess up your custom navigation configuration, you can cause your web portal to not load properly.
+When in doubt, [ask for help](/feedback.html).
+{% endnote %}

 The basic format is: